 Home to spectacular ornaments, an iconic ice skating rink, and the city’s most famous Christmas tree, it’s no wonder December is a magical time to visit the Rockefeller Center.

-A tradition that dates back over 75 years ago, the Tree Lighting Ceremony here is a highlight of the holiday season in New York.
-In 2019, the free event will take place on Wednesday, December 4 and will feature the Radio City Rockettes, as well as dozens of live performances by top singers and bands.
+A tradition that dates back over 88 years ago, the Tree Lighting Ceremony here is a highlight of the holiday season in New York.
+In addition to the lighting ceremony, the event usually features the iconic Radio City Rockettes, as well as dozens of live performances by top singers and bands.
+The Rink will open for the season in November 2022.

 Ice Skate in Central Park